briangonzalez/cocoa-rack/README.md

 -------------------
 cocoa-rack uses some pretty cool technologies to run rack apps within a webview. cocoa-rack will first try to launch your rack app using OSX's system Ruby; if said Ruby is not found, a fallback is used: an awesome contained Ruby called [JRuby Complete](http://www.jruby.org/download).
 A little hacky, but all works in the end.

+Once up and running, the app bundled with the repository, **TalkApp**, uses POST calls to communicate with the rack server, which in turn makes OSX system calls.
+In this case, the command `say` is used to speak text in which the user has typed in.

 Disclaimer
 -----------